endothermicdev/lightning-rfc/07-routing-gossip.md

 Using the lexicographically least `short_channel_id` of a node allows the oldest channel to identify a node, potentially reducing the necessary frequency of recalculating node announcement sketch entries.

+Encoding the block height of the gossip message allows all nodes to apply a consistent rate-limiting rule independently of local timestamps or local age of a gossip message.
+This consistent rate-limit policy is required to keep sets in sufficient consensus for set reconciliation.

 ## Rebroadcasting